 How to Make Post-Divorce Modifications in Arkansas

 According to data provided by the National Center for Family & Marriage Research, the State of Arkansas has the highest divorce rate in the nation.
-More than half of all marriages in the state eventually end in a separation.
 Although divorce is common, it is never easy to be the person going through one.
 There is often a great sense of relief when you are able to finalize a divorce settlement and move forward.

 However, if you and your former spouse still owe ongoing obligations to each other, a divorce settlement could be subject to a modification.
 In Arkansas, a post-divorce modification requires a material change in circumstances.
 In this article, you will find a more comprehensive explanation of the most important things to know about post-divorce modifications in Arkansas.